Musings on life, spirituality and art. Let’s walk together.

-Wendi Bernau is a process professional.
+Dr. Wendi Bernau is a process professional.
 She works as an artist, spiritual companion, Enneagram coach, experiential learning facilitator, personal strategic visioning guide (Journey to the Center of the Self), Tarot reader, creator/facilitator/teacher of many things mystic, artsy and mindful.
-Wendi’s background includes formal study in music, art history, painting, theater, dance, theology, spiritual direction and coaching.
+Wendi’s background includes formal study in music, art, history, painting, theater, dance, theology, spiritual direction and coaching.
 She is a brilliant and talented facilitator and performer.
-Wendi is a sought-after retreat leader, workshop facilitator, and teacher and is part of the founding leadership team for the Wayfaring Companions missional spiritual companioning training program.
-Many of her self-paced spiritual development and contemplative prayer courses are soon to be available to the general public.
+Wendi is a sought-after retreat leader, workshop facilitator, and teacher and is part of the founding leadership team for the Wayfaring Companions spiritual companioning training program.
+Many of her self-paced spiritual development and contemplative courses are available online.
+Contact me for more info on those.

 Educational background: Bachelor of Arts (Music) from Tufts University; Master of Music (Orchestral Conducting) from University of Tennessee; Master of Divinity from Brite Divinity School; Doctor of Ministry (Art & Theology) from Wesley Theological Seminary.